tsilva/curriculum-vitae/README.md

 - **Team:** Myself + Game Design Team (testing)
 - **Technologies:** React, Python, Flask, MongoDB, OpenAI, Pinecone

-Developed a web 3D editor for Minecraft Bedrock Edition, enabling customization of Skins, Blocks, Items, and Mobs.
-The editor featured texture editing and a block-based coding interface for Mob behaviors, inspired by Tynker's visual programming language, translating user inputs into Minecraft's declarative configuration files.
+Developed a web-based 3D editor for Minecraft Bedrock Edition, allowing users to customize Skins, Blocks, Items, and Mobs.
+The editor included texture editing capabilities and a block-based coding interface for Mob behaviors, inspired by Tynker's visual programming language, which translated user inputs into Minecraft's declarative configuration files.

-The project presented challenges in optimizing for performance on older iPad Mini models.
-Issues with low frame rates and sluggish interactions were addressed by reducing CSS layers and implementing stringent memory management strategies to mitigate unpredictable garbage collection impacts.
-These optimizations ensured smooth operation within memory limits and achieved optimal frame rates.
+A key challenge was optimizing performance on older iPad Mini models, where low frame rates and sluggish interactions were prevalent.
+To address this, I made sure I bypassed GPU compositing operations as much as possible, and implemented strict memory management strategies to mitigate the effects of unpredictable garbage collection.
+These optimizations ensured the editor ran smoothly within memory limits, achieving optimal frame rates.

-This tool was incorporated into the Tynker App and Mod Creator App, providing a robust platform for Minecraft customizations.

-Popular to the time of this writing, several million assets have been created by users.
+The tool was integrated into both the Tynker App and the Mod Creator App, providing a powerful platform for Minecraft customizations.
+As of this writing, users have created several million assets using the editor.

 - [Gallery](https://photos.app.goo.gl/7PtgswT8BT2jcXnR9)
 - [Skins - Steve](https://www.tynker.com/minecraft/editor/skin/steve/)